jgnunes/papers_reading/README.md

 |---------|-------------|
 |LeRoux2008.md|Molecular systematics and population genetics of biological invasions: towards a better understanding of invasive species management ([link here](https://doi.org/10.1111/j.1744-7348.2008.00280.x))|
 |meirmans2015.md|Seven common mistakes in population genetics and how to avoid them ([link here](https://doi.org/10.1111/mec.13243))|

+### Update list of articles
+In order to programatically update the list of articles in this README file, one can run the script [get_article_titles.py]()